astropy/astropy/docs/models/index.rst

 performing model evaluation and fitting.
 It supports 1D and 2D models and fitting with parameter constraints.

-It is `designed`_ to be easily extensible and flexible.
+It is :ref:`designed <models-design>` to be easily extensible and flexible.
 Models do not reference fitting algorithms explicitely (though exceptions are sometimes necessary) and new fitting algorithms may be added without changing the existing models.